avreal/avillarreal.io/content/posts/awsfortigatevpn.md

 ![fortigateint1](/1resources/images/awsvpn/fortigateint1.PNG)

-However at this point the private subnet is not connected to the FortiGate.
+However, at this point the private subnet is not connected to the FortiGate.
 To do this we will create a new Elastic Network Interface (ENI) and attach it to our instance.
-This is done in the EC2 sidebar by clicking on Network Interfaces then 'Create Network Interface'.
+This is done in the EC2 sidebar by clicking on Network Interfaces, then on 'Create Network Interface'.
 I will use the following settings:

 ![newinterface](/1resources/images/awsvpn/newinterface.PNG)

-Once this is done we can go back to our instance, right click and select Networking -> Attach Network Interface, then select the interface that was just created.
-Now we can go back to our FortiGate and we see that port2 is now there but does not have an IP address.
+Once this is done, we can go back to our instance and right click and select Networking -> Attach Network Interface.
+Then, we select the interface that was just created.
+Now we can go back to our FortiGate and see that port2 is now there, but does not have an IP address.
 We must go into the port settings and set it for DHCP (so that it pulls the IP we set up in the ENI).
 After doing that we see the following:

 ![fortigateint1](/1resources/images/awsvpn/fortigateinterfaces.PNG)